 for example, universal joints, springs, ball joints, sockets and elastomers and the like.

 Snake arm Robots are typically built with a small outer diameter compared to its overall length,

 with each element member of a segment movable in two rotational

 Degrees of Freedom (DoF).

-If you multiply the number of elements by 2, you can get an approximate cumulative DoF count
+If you multiply the number of elements by two, you can get an approximate cumulative DoF count

-It is not uncommon for the count to reach 20 - 50 DoF.
+It is routine for the count to reach 20 - 50 DoF.